Mark-to-Market Election Deadline 2026 and Section 475 Tax Rules

 The Critical Deadlines

-For an existing taxpayer, the 475(f) election must be filed by the unextended due date of the prior year's return — generally April 15.
-So electing for tax year 2026 requires filing the election by April 15, 2026.
-Missing this deadline is fatal — there is no late election relief.
-The election is filed as a statement attached to the return, and Form 3115 must also be filed in the year of change to convert from cash to mark-to-market accounting.
+For an existing taxpayer, the 475(f) election must be filed by the unextended due date of the prior year's return.
+For a calendar-year individual electing Section 475 for tax year 2026, that generally meant filing the election by April 15, 2026.
+The statement is attached to the timely filed return or to the extension request, and Form 3115 is generally filed for the year of change.

 Common Mistakes

-• Filing the election after the prior-year return deadline (no relief).
+• Waiting until after the prior-year return deadline to evaluate the election.

 • Failing to file Form 3115 in the change year, creating an unauthorized accounting method change.